-That's a shame, in my opinion—aluminum arrows are tough and durable (and affordable), and they're a fantastic option for beginners.
+That’s a shame, in my opinion—aluminum arrows are tough and durable, and I think they’re a fantastic option for beginners.

-So, here are reviews of three of the best aluminum arrows / aluminum alloy arrows you can use.
+So here are reviews of three of (what I consider to be) the best aluminum arrows / aluminum alloy arrows you can use.
 I usually try to offer a few more options, but these are the only ones I feel really comfortable recommending.

 I hope this helps, and if you’ve got another variety of aluminum arrows you really like, leave me a comment and I’ll update the list!

-[UPDATE: The original title of this post was "Aluminum Arrows: Three Choices," and in the original post, I reviewed three arrows.
-HOWEVER, I recently re-reviewed all three of those specific arrows, and I discovered that two of them were sub-par, so I've removed them from the post.
-So now it's basically a review of one aluminum arrow (the Easton Jazz), which are a great option for recurve bow users.
-I can't give a recommendation for compound bow users who are looking for aluminum arrows, because honestly, I don't know of any.
-If I learn of any aluminum arrows that are a good fit for compound bows (got any suggestions?), I'll be sure update the post.
+[UPDATE: The original title of this post was “Aluminum Arrows: Three Choices,” and in the original post, I reviewed three arrows.
+HOWEVER, I recently re-reviewed all three of those specific arrows, and I discovered that I wasn’t crazy about two of them, so I’ve removed them from the post.
+So now it’s basically a review of one aluminum arrow (the Easton Jazz), which are a great option for recurve bow users, in my humble opinion.
+I can’t give a recommendation for compound bow users who are looking for aluminum arrows, because honestly, I don’t know of any.
+If I learn of any aluminum arrows that are a good fit for compound bows (got any suggestions?), I’ll be sure update the post.]

 Benefits of Aluminum Arrows

-Before we get started, let's look at aluminum arrows—what they are, and why they're worthwhile.
+Before we get started, let’s look at aluminum arrows—what they are, and why they can be worthwhile.

 In general, arrows are made from three materials: wood, carbon, aluminum, or an aluminum/carbon mix.
 Each has attractive properties / unattractive properties:

-- Carbon arrows are the latest iteration of high-end arrows, and they're fantastic to use.
-They can be made with a wide range of spine properties, they can be produced needle-thin (which is something that hunters love), and they're easy to mass-produce.
-BUT, those puppies can get pricey, and not only that, they're actually kind of delicate.
-They chip and splinter, and that makes them a bad choice for newbies, who are usually pretty tough on their twigs.
+- Carbon arrows are the latest iteration of high-end arrows, and they’re fantastic to use.
+They can be made with a wide range of spine properties, they can be produced needle-thin (which is something that hunters love), and they’re easy to mass-produce.
+BUT, they can actually be kind of delicate.
+Some can be prone to chipping and splintering, and that makes them a bad choice for newbies, who are usually pretty tough on their twigs.

-- Aluminum arrows are affordable, available in a wide range of spines, and they can take a loooot of abuse.
-That makes them a fantastic option for new archers—but it also makes them a great option for experienced archers, as well, because arrows don't last forever, and if you're going to be using them frequently, you'll want to replace them.
+- Aluminum arrows are manufactured in a wide range of spines, and many can take a lot of abuse.
+That makes them a fantastic option for new archers—but it also makes them a great option for experienced archers, as well, because arrows don’t last forever, and if you’re going to be using them frequently, you’ll want to replace them.
 On the down side, aluminum arrows are more prone to drifting in the wind, and that makes them a second-place choice for outdoor archers and hunters (although, again, there ARE hunters who are loyal to aluminum!).

-- Aluminum/carbon hybrids are "the best of both worlds."
+- Aluminum/carbon hybrids are “the best of both worlds.”
 These are very popular with outdoor archers (including archers in the Olympics and national competitions) and with hunters out in nature.
-They're stiff (which makes them a great option for heavier hunting bows), they're thin (which is great for penetrating targets and wild game), and they require smaller fletchings (which means they can travel through the air like lightning).
-They're also very pricey, and they're also delicate.
+They’re stiff (which makes them a great option for heavier hunting bows), they’re thin (which is great for penetrating targets and wild game), and they require smaller fletchings (which means they can travel through the air at great speeds).